Are you looking for more information about Team Visma | Lease a Bike? Click here!

 After a stunning finale, the team wins the Giro d'Italia for the first time.
 Primoz Roglic captures the pink jersey in a nerve-wracking time trial in the penultimate stage, allowing him to ride into Rome in the pink jersey the following day and hold up the Trofeo Senza Fine opposite the Colosseum.

-The team had a great start to 2023, including victories in Omloop het Nieuwsblad, Kuurne-Brussel-Kuurne, E3 Saxo Classic, Gent-Wevelgem and Dwars door Vlaanderen.
-In Gent-Wevelgem, Wout Vvan Aert and Christophe Laporte rode together to the finish and the victory was awarded to Christophe Laporte in team spirit.
+The team has a great start to 2023, including victories in Omloop het Nieuwsblad, Kuurne-Brussel-Kuurne, E3 Saxo Classic, Gent-Wevelgem and Dwars door Vlaanderen.
+In Gent-Wevelgem, Wout van Aert and Christophe Laporte cross the finish line together.
+The victory is awarded to Christophe Laporte which demonstrates the team spirit.

 Tobias Foss surprisingly becomes world time trial champion in Wollongong, Australia.
 This makes him the first road World Champion for our team.